 Migrating from Public Preview

 NGINX as a Service for Azure (NGINXaaS) is now generally available.
-If you’ve created deployments under the “Public Preview” plan they will need to be rebuilt using the “Standard” plan.
+If you have created deployments under the “Public Preview” plan they will need to be rebuilt using the “Standard” plan.

 Check your current plan